 What should I do if the person placing the endorsement will not remove it?

-It’s important that you talk to the person who placed the endorsement to ask if they could lift it.
+In the first instance you will need talk to the person who placed the endorsement to ask if they could lift it.
 Unfortunately, if the endorsement has been placed correctly as per our rules and regulations then there is nothing that we can do.

 We are often asked to get involved in disputes between breeders and owners, especially if there are conflicting views on whether the breeder advised the purchaser of an endorsement at the time.
 Unfortunately, we cannot comment on the contents of a private contract, especially relating to whether any terms described in it have been met or not, but we can only look at whether the endorsement has been placed in line with our rules and regulations.